Frederic Morgan, 5th Baron Tredegar

 Frederic George Morgan, 5th Baron Tredegar (22 November 1873 — 21 August 1954), styled the Honourable Frederic Morgan between 1913 and 1949, was a Welsh peer and landowner.
-On 27 April 1949, he succeeded to the title of 5th Baron Tredegar, 7th Baronet, following the death of his nephew, Evan Morgan, 2nd Viscount Tredegar.
-Heavy estate taxation in the 1940s forced Morgan to renounce his inheritance, in an attempt to protect the longevity of the Morgan estates.
+On the death of his nephew in 1949, he became the fifth Baron Tredegar and seventh Morgan baronet, and inherited the 53,000-acre Tredegar Estate in South East Wales.
+Due to crippling inheritance tax on estates in the 1940s, Morgan chose to renounce his inheritance in favour of his son, to avoid further inheritance tax in the event of his own death and to attempt to secure the Tredegar Estate.

 Early life and ancestry

-Frederic George Morgan was born at Ruperra Castle on 22 November 1873 to Colonel Frederic Courtenay Morgan and Charlotte Anne Williamson.
-Following family tradition, he was educated at Eton College, and later studied at Oxford Brookes University.
-Although he never lived at Tredegar House (even during his time as Lord Tredegar), Morgan spent much of his youth there as the tenure of the property was held consecutively by his uncle, Godfrey, and later by his brother, Courtenay.
+Frederic George Morgan was born at Ruperra Castle, Glamorganshire, on 22 November 1873 to Colonel the Hon.
+Frederic Courtenay Morgan and Charlotte Anne Williamson.
+He was educated at Eton College, following family tradition, and later studied at the University of Oxford.
+Although he never lived at Tredegar House (even during his time as Lord Tredegar), Morgan spent much of his youth there as the tenure of the property was held consecutively by his uncle, Godfrey, and subsequently by his brother, Courtenay.

-The Morgans claimed descent from Welsh princes, and were among the most powerful families in South Wales, their fortunes having been established by William Morgan, who was a politician, and acquired substantial landholdings throughout Monmouthshire, Glamorganshire and Breconshire.
-His descendants continued the family's political and social ascent; Charles Morgan becoming a baronet in 1792, and another Charles becoming 1st Baron Tredegar in 1859.
-His second son, Godfrey Morgan fought in the Charge of the Light Brigade in the Crimean War and was made 1st Viscount Tredegar in 1905.
-Never marrying, Godfrey was in turn succeeded by his nephew Courtenay Morgan, and the Tredegar viscountcy was revived in his favour in 1926.
-Evan Morgan succeeded his father in 1934.
-Evan, homosexual despite two marriages, had no children and his heir was his uncle, Frederic.
+The Morgans of Tredegar claimed descent from Welsh princes, and were one of the most powerful families in South Wales.
+In the 17th-century, Frederic Morgan's forebear, William Morgan, established much of the family's fortune by acquiring substantial landholdings throughout Monmouthshire, Glamorganshire and Breconshire.
+In the 19th-century, Sir Charles Morgan began to lease out parts of the Tredegar Estate to mining companies.
+Through such developments, the Morgans played a notable part in the Industrial Revolution in Wales and expanded their wealth significantly.
+Sir Charles' grandson, another Charles, was created Baron Tredegar in 1859.
+His second son, Godfrey Morgan fought in the Charge of the Light Brigade in the Crimean War and was made Viscount Tredegar in 1905.
+Never marrying, Godfrey was succeeded by his nephew Courtenay Morgan in 1913, for whom the Tredegar Viscountcy was revived in 1926.
+Courtenay Morgan was succeeded by his son Evan Morgan in 1934, who, homosexual despite two marriages, had no children; his heir was his uncle, Frederic.

-Morgan was a keen angler and hunter, who kept various Fishing Books and Game Books throughout his life; many of which are now held by The National Library of Wales, having been donated by the executors of his daughter, Avis Gurney, following her death in 1963.
-(Note: The National Library of Wales also holds the extensive Tredegar Estate records which were deposited by the 6th baron, and gifted to the library after his death.)
-In 1909, Morgan became justice of the peace for Brecon and Radnor, and latterly was on the supplementary list of magistrates.
-In 1913, Morgan gained the rank of honourable by royal decree following his brother, Courtenay's, succession to the barony of Tredegar.
+Morgan was a keen angler and hunter, who kept various fishing books and game books throughout his life, many of which are now held by the National Library of Wales, having been donated by the executors of his daughter, Avis Gurney, following her death in 1963.
+(Note: The National Library of Wales also holds the extensive Tredegar Estate records which were deposited by Morgan's son, the sixth and final Baron Tredegar, and gifted to the library after his death without heirs in 1962.)
+In 1909, Morgan became justice of the peace for Brecon and Radnorshire, and latterly was on the supplementary list of magistrates.
+In 1913, Morgan gained the rank of honourable by royal decree following his brother, Courtenay's, succeeding their uncle as the third Baron Tredegar.